miniclip/gonsul/README.md

 to look for a Consul KV path that starts with `configs/relative/path` but instead, it will from any deeper path from this folder down.

+**Note2:** If this flag is not set, the below value of `--repo-root` will be used as the hierarchy path within Consul, which is normally not desired.
+Most of the times we should/must use this flag.

 ### `--repo-root`
 > `require:` **yes**